Light tank: American

 American light tank development started with the M2 light tank series.
 These light tanks were mechanically very reliable, with good mobility.
 However, they had a high silhouette, and only a few saw combat.
 The M3 Stuart series was an improvement of the M2 with better armor.
 The new medium tank just entering production in 1940 was the M2A1.
 This was a poor design with thin armor and a high silhouette.

+A parallel development of the M2 was the M1 light tank, initially designated a "combat car" as the cavalry was not allowed to operate tanks.
+When this restriction was removed, they were re-designated as tanks.
+The M1 light tank was armed only with machine guns, and was realized to be ineffective before the outbreak of war.
+It nevertheless saw combat in the Philippines Campaign, but afterward used only in a training role.

 The M3 Stuart saw use in the North African Campaign but was relegated to reconnaissance as soon as US-built medium tanks became available.
 Further light tank development in the war led to the improved M5 Stuart and then included the M24 Chaffee.

 Light tanks were issued to tank battalions (one of the four companies was a light tank company), light tank battalions and cavalry reconnaissance squadrons.
 The original role of the light tank in these formations was similar to medium tanks and they were expected to engage enemy armor with AP rounds and enemy positions with HE rounds.
 As a result, tank gunnery training for light and medium tankers was common.

 US Army Field Manuals written before 1944 clearly show that light tanks were to be part of an armored assault on enemy positions, and examples of fire on enemy armor were in these manuals.
 When pursuing an enemy, Light Tank Battalions were expected to move parallel with enemy columns and, together with accompanying infantry and engineer units, seize "critical terrain that will block hostile retreat".
 Despite the fact that light tank platoons were not expected to function as a reconnaissance unit, they could be used for reconnaissance purposes.
 In this role, they were expected to remain behind the main reconnaissance force as the support element and augment the firepower whenever enemy contact was made.